kv-be/vhdl-toolbox/README.md

 When the parsing is done, click on any VHDL file to see the results.
 At that moment, VS Code understands your code and will:

 - show the declaration of anything (type, component, signal, variable, constant, ...) in a pop-up if you put your cursor on it
-- show an outline of your code in the outline window
+- show an outline of the current file in the outline window
 - pressing `F12` (or Ctrl click) on a anything will go to the place where it is defined (even if it is in another file).
 - pressing `Shift+F12` will show all places where your object is used.
 Doing it multiple times will cycle through the different places
-- propose fixes for problems (not always, depends on the actual error).
+- the tool proposes code fixes for problems (not always, depends on the actual error).
 - the project wide checking process works with data on disk.
 This means that changes which are not yet saved, are not visible outside the file itself.
 So if you add a constant to a package, inside the package, the constant is recognised immediately.
 In any other file, it will only be recognized once the modified packge file has been saved.
 - show an overview of all issues in the problem tab of VS Code (View - Problems).
 If auto-fixes are available, you can activate them by :